 Once you know the size for your A/C replacement, you can move on to energy efficiency.
 In this country, new central A/Cs must have a minimum 13 SEER (seasonal energy efficiency ratio).
 Systems that have higher SEER ratings will lower your energy consumption.
 It’s a good idea to choose the highest efficiency your budget can handle, since air conditioners last for many years and you’ll immediately see the payback in lower electric bills.

 The HVAC contractor needs to analyze your ductwork system before the air conditioner is installed and seal all ducts to optimize efficiency.
 You’ll also have to select a location for the outdoor condensing unit that’s free from landscape debris and doesn’t have a lot of exposure to the sun.

 If you would like more information about an A/C replacement and what’s involved, please contact us at Ernst Heating & Cooling.
 We’ve provided quality HVAC services to the Metro-East area since 1954.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about A/C replacement and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about A/C replacement and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock